6ce/RoBall-Aimbot-API/README.md

 # Roball-Aimbot-API
-literally an api for aimbotting in roblox basketbal
+literally an api for aimbotting in roblox basketball (first ever)

 # Usage